millerdev/WorQ/readme.txt

 TODO

-- Deferred.ignore_result
+- Remove TaskSet
-- Task(..., id=...) - Do not allow duplicate task ids in Queue
 - process.WorkerPool should work with MemoryQueue (pass results back to pool)
-- Remove status junk (simple to implement externally, adds cruft to task interfaces)
+- ??
+Remove status junk (simple to implement externally, adds cruft to task interfaces)
 - Deferred.wait should continue waiting if its value is a Deferred
     - Deferred should be picklable
 - Allow setting custom task id